Starburst Galaxy

 • In the Delete query dialog, click Yes, delete.

-Open query editor #
+Open the query editor #

 • In any of the three saved query lists, locate the query of interest.